vahidhedayati/jssh/README.md

 /*
-*The output buffersize - this is what is returned
-*to your view by default it is set to 10000 if no
-* configuration is provided
-* set to 0 for unlimited buffer size -
-* issue being browser slow down with vast data throughput */ jssh.BUFFFERSIZE="0"
+* your ssh port - by default if not defined it will attempt port 22 *
+*/
+jssh.PORT=22

 ```